simonetome/QuantumGeneticAlgorithm/Readme.md

 </b></h2>
 </n>

-This repository contains all the code used for the article and further experiments for constrained optimization (Knapsack).
+This repository contains all the code used for the article.

 </n>
 <b>Repository structure:</b>